 The next step was to translate this breakthrough research into a viable test.

 Fast forward a few years and today the Clarifi autism saliva test is about to be released to the public.
 Clarifi represents the first biological test for autism based on epigenetics and the microbiome, rather than specific genes or metabolites.
 It involves a simple saliva swab that accelerates the autism diagnostic process with results in 3 to 6 weeks.
-The hope is that Clarifi will provide an easy-to-administer, biological test that primary care physicians, as well as developmental specialists, can use to support an autism diagnosis or improve the referral process.
+The hope is that Clarifi will provide an easy-to-administer, biological test for autism that primary care physicians, as well as developmental specialists, can use to support an autism diagnosis or improve the referral process.

 For more information about this new biological test for autism, visit www.ClarifiASD.com.